idf_component.yml

 description

-This field is optional, but highly recommended.
-If not specified, a warning message will appear when the component is uploaded to the registry.
+This field is optional but highly recommended.
+If it is not specified, a warning message will be displayed when the component is uploaded to the registry.

 Example: